 Want to apply to Univ?
 Here you will find information on this page on Undergraduate and Graduate Study, Student Diversity at Univ and Notes on Tutor Changes.
 Please do explore our website to find out more about our History, Accommodation, Food or what it’s like to live and learn at Oxford’s oldest college.

-You can download a copy of our Official Prospectus on the right (at the bottom of the page if you’re on a mobile device).
 Download our Alternative Prospectus, written and produced by our current students, or view the online version below.

 If you are considering undergraduate study at the University of Oxford, we hope the information on our website will be useful for you, and we’re looking forward to reading your application should you choose to apply to Univ.
 You will find an abundance of useful information on the University of Oxford website, including information about selection criteria and entry requirements for each subject, details of course structure, possible module options, career profiles, and much more.
 You may also want to check out Staircase12 our pages designed to support 14-18 year olds in exploring their subject as they make applications to competitive universities.
 Please also check out information about our Open Days, and, if you have any questions, please don’t hesitate to get in touch via the contact form below.